romses/Datenzwerg/docs/index.en.md

 Note: The Data Gnome is a fictional character created for the purpose of this text.
-However, it highlights the growing importance of citizen science and the role of technology in monitoring and protecting our environment. [^1]
+However, it highlights the growing importance of citizen science and the role of technology in monitoring and protecting our environment.

-[^1]: ChatGPT: Write me a text for a website that gives an overview of the "data gnome".
-The data gnome is a garden gnome that collects environmental data, and makes it publicly available.
-The data gnome will be presented at the Chaos Communication Camp.

 ## A short history of the Datenzwerg